31km, Grade 2/easy, 2–4 hours

 Nope, no horses on the West Coast Wilderness Trail, but lots of the bikers we bring here also journey with us elsewhere in NZ - and worldwide.
 Active Earth Adventures & Hiking New Zealand have cycling, hiking and mountain biking trips from Kumara to Mongolia.
 Why not hop on a supported trip and enjoy the stress free preparations and seamless adventures.

 Cycle Journeys provides you with a one stop service when planning your ride on the Wilderness Trail.
-Choose your bike hire from our 70 hire fleet or our new 10 E-Bike fleet, luggage transfer, accommodation bookings, shuttle to the start and finish of the trail.
+Choose your bike hire from our fleet of over 200 bikes (including more than 30 E-Bikes), luggage transfer, accommodation bookings, shuttle to the start and finish of the trail.
 We can even arrange group transport from Christchurch.

 Join the fully-guided 45-minute brewery tour, enjoy a tasting tray of speciality handcrafted beers and ciders or relax for a drink and enjoy the range of local produce from the tapas style tasting menu.
 Monteith's modern brewery and restaurant is a perfect place to begin or end your Wilderness Trail experience.
 Quote promo code WCCycleTrail10 when booking online and get 10% off brewery tours and 10% will be donated to the Wilderness Trail Trust.